SimplyNarwall/Portfolio/content/projects/Master Dancer/index.md

 - Worked as the lead of design in a team of 9, starting in Oct 2024, currently ongoing.

 ## What I did
-- Lead Designer, several design disciplines such as Mechanics, Technical, UX, QA etc.
+- Lead Designer, worked in several design disciplines such as Mechanics, Technical, UX, QA etc.
 - Authored 20+ design documents, including Gameplay Loops, Feature Breakdowns, Asset Lists, etc.

 ## Star Maker